History of prostitution: 19th century

 Many of the women who posed in 19th- and early-20th-century vintage erotica were prostitutes.
 The most famous were the New Orleans women who posed for E. J. Bellocq.
 In the 19th century legalized prostitution became a public controversy as France and then the United Kingdom passed the Contagious Diseases Acts.
 This legislation mandated pelvic examinations for suspected prostitutes.
 It applied not only to the United Kingdom and France but also to their overseas colonies.
 Many early feminists fought to repeal these laws, either on the grounds that prostitution should be illegal and therefore not government regulated or because it forced degrading medical examinations upon women.
 A similar situation existed in the Russian Empire.
 This included prostitutes operating out of government-sanctioned brothels given yellow internal passports signifying their status and were subjected to weekly physical exams.
 Leo Tolstoy's novel Resurrection describes legal prostitution in 19th-century Russia.

 During the 19th century, the British in India began to adopt the policy of social segregation, but they continued to keep their brothels full of Indian women.
-In the 19th and early 20th centuries there was a network of Chinese and Japanese prostitutes being trafficked across Asia, in countries such as China, Japan, Korea, Singapore and British India, in what was then known as the "Yellow Slave Traffic."
-There was also a network of European prostitutes being trafficked to India, Ceylon, Singapore, China, and Japan around the same time, this known as the "White Slave Traffic."
-The most common destination for European prostitutes in Asia were the British colonies of India and Ceylon, where hundreds of women and girls from continental Europe and Japan serviced British soldiers.
+In the 19th and early 20th centuries there was a network of Chinese and Japanese prostitutes being trafficked across Asia, in countries such as China, Japan, Korea, Singapore and British India, in what was then known as the "Yellow Slave Traffic".
+There was also a network of European prostitutes being trafficked to India, Ceylon, Singapore, China, and Japan around the same time, this known as the "White Slave Traffic".
+The most common destination for European prostitutes in Asia were the British colonies of India and Ceylon, where hundreds of women and girls from continental Europe and Japan were raped by British soldiers.